TerrainComposer 2 Documentation

 This is the tutorial how to make a terrain from scratch.
 This example is included in TC2 and can be opened in TC window top left menu -> File -> Open -> Tutorial1

-The stamps are not included in the main package (to keep it small) and can be downloaded here.
+The stamps are not included in the main package (to keep it small) and can be downloaded from section 2.

 You can get a quick grasp on how TC2 works by analyzing the preview images on the nodes.
 The easy thing to remember is that each output (Height/Splat/Color/Tree, etc) works in the same way.
 So once you understand one output it’s easy to understand them all.
 And you can move Layers and Layer Groups from one output to the other.